jorgebucaran/hyperapp/docs/getting-started.md

 You may prefer [Hyperx](/docs/hyperx.md)/[JSX](/docs/jsx.md) to describe your views and compile them to h function calls using a [build pipeline](#build-pipeline).

-If you are already using Hyperx, you may skip the compilation step at the expense of slightly inferior performance.
+With Hyperx, you may skip the compilation step at the expense of slightly inferior performance.

 Here is the previous example rewritten in Hyperx.